 During the collection of the need, it is not uncommon for the speaker to express the solution that he feels ideally meets the need rather than the need itself.
 The listener could then simply formalise it.
 However, the real value of the auditor lies in identifying the real need and checking, either by the auditor or a third party, that the solution suggested by the speaker matches the identified need.
 This approach does not lend itself to all contexts and may be rejected by the speaker.

-It's hard to imagine that a barman who has just ordered a coffee would ask about the customer's level of dehydration and tiredness to ensure that a stimulating drink like coffee is what's best for them.
+It's hard to imagine that a barman who has just ordered a coffee would ask about his customer's level of dehydration and tiredness to ensure that a stimulating drink like coffee is what's best for him.

 Given that the explicit need is only partially covered in relation to the real need, if the listener simply transcribes the elements expressed by the speaker, the project is likely to fail.
 The auditor therefore has a duty to guide the collection of requirements.